JallRex/100DaysOfCode/README.md

 - working on figuring out what to build, but it seems that CSS skills needs refinement, so I will attempt to create something actually nice in css ;)

+## Day 18.
+(24.Nov)

+- Decided that I'll be spending some time recreating Flickr for project 17 in CSS and Html.
+Might add JS functionality at the end if I see fit.